Fomode3D/Documentation-1/RemmeProtocolTechPaper.md

 ## Block Rewards

-The block reward is divided in the following proportions:
+The block reward is divided into the following proportions:
 - 60% - **Stake Reward** - Shared between all Guardians proportionally to their stake.
-- 30% - **Vote Reward** - Shared between the Top 25 Block Producers proportionally to the number of votes they received from Guardians (1 staked token = 1 vote).
+- 30% - **Vote Reward** - Shared between the Top 25 Block Producers proportionally to the number of votes they received from Guardians and other accounts (1 staked token = 1 vote).
 - 10% - Remme Savings account